NetrisTV/ws-scrcpy/README.md

 ## Known issues

 * The server on the Android Emulator listens on the internal interface and not available from the outside.
-Select `proxy over adb` from the list of interfaces.
+Select `proxy over adb` from the interfaces list.
 * TinyH264Player may fail to start, try to reload the page.
 * MsePlayer reports too many dropped frames in quality statistics: needs further investigation.